 These days, your best bet for improving your cash application system is to either buy new software or develop your own system.
 But unless you’re running a specific type of multi-million dollar business, you’ll probably have to pick up some outside software.

-And apart from the system, here’s what to look for in a partner.
-This goes for any service you bring into your business, including things like merchant services & marketing partners.
+Apart from the system, here’s what to look for in a partner.
+This goes for any service you bring into your business, including things like merchant services and marketing partners.